kang-cao-corgi/coj/notes.md

 #### Men were made to receive ***grace***
 - [2Co6:2](https://www.blueletterbible.org/niv/2co/6/2/s_1084002)

+Jx's major mission is to destroy devil, saving life is a side-gift to mankind

 #### The human flesh is a garment of suffering

 - [Ge3:19](https://www.blueletterbible.org/niv/gen/3/19/s_3019)